Understand more about this brain disorder that's the most common cause of dementia. Also learn about new tests and medicines on the market.

-Alzheimer's disease is a progressive disorder that causes brain cells to waste away (degenerate) and die.
-Alzheimer's disease is the most common cause of dementia — a continuous decline in thinking, behavioral and social skills that disrupts a person's ability to function independently.
+Alzheimer's disease is a brain disorder that gets worse over time.
+It's characterized by changes in the brain that lead to deposits of certain proteins.
+Alzheimer's disease causes the brain to shrink and brain cells to eventually die.
+Alzheimer's disease is the most common cause of dementia — a gradual decline in memory, thinking, behavior and social skills.
+These changes affect a person's ability to function.

-The early signs of the disease may be forgetting recent events or conversations.
-As the disease progresses, a person with Alzheimer's disease will develop severe memory impairment and lose the ability to carry out everyday tasks.
+The early signs of the disease include forgetting recent events or conversations.
+Over time, it progresses to serious memory problems and loss of the ability to perform everyday tasks.

-Current Alzheimer's disease medications may temporarily improve symptoms or slow the rate of decline.
-These treatments can sometimes help people with Alzheimer's disease maximize function and maintain independence for a time.
-Different programs and services can help support people with Alzheimer's disease and their caregivers.
+Medicines may improve or slow the progression of symptoms.
+Programs and services can help support people with the disease and their caregivers.

 Memory loss is the key symptom of Alzheimer's disease.
-An early sign of the disease is usually difficulty remembering recent events or conversations.
-As the disease progresses, memory impairments worsen and other symptoms develop.
+Early signs include difficulty remembering recent events or conversations.
+But memory gets worse and other symptoms develop as the disease progresses.

-At first, a person with Alzheimer's disease may be aware of having difficulty with remembering things and organizing thoughts.
-A family member or friend may be more likely to notice how the symptoms worsen.
+At first, someone with the disease may be aware of having trouble remembering things and thinking clearly.
+As symptoms get worse, a family member or friend may be more likely to notice the issues.

 Brain changes associated with Alzheimer's disease lead to growing trouble with:

-Everyone has occasional memory lapses.
-It's normal to lose track of where you put your keys or forget the name of an acquaintance.
-But the memory loss associated with Alzheimer's disease persists and worsens, affecting the ability to function at work or at home.
+Everyone has memory lapses at times, but the memory loss associated with Alzheimer's disease persists and gets worse.
+Over time, memory loss affects the ability to function at work or at home.

 Alzheimer's disease causes difficulty concentrating and thinking, especially about abstract concepts such as numbers.

-Multitasking is especially difficult, and it may be challenging to manage finances, balance checkbooks and pay bills on time.
-These difficulties may progress to an inability to recognize and deal with numbers.
+Doing more than one task at once is especially difficult.
+It may be challenging to manage finances, balance checkbooks and pay bills on time.
+Eventually, a person with Alzheimer's disease may be unable to recognize and deal with numbers.

-The ability to make reasonable decisions and judgments in everyday situations will decline.
-For example, a person may make poor or uncharacteristic choices in social interactions or wear clothes that are inappropriate for the weather.
-It may be more difficult to respond effectively to everyday problems, such as food burning on the stove or unexpected driving situations.
+Alzheimer's disease causes a decline in the ability to make sensible decisions and judgments in everyday situations.
+For example, a person may make poor choices in social settings or wear clothes for the wrong type of weather.
+It may become harder for someone to respond to everyday problems.
+For example, the person may not know how to handle food burning on the stove or decisions when driving.